brighterrealities/brighterrealities.github.io/wristrax/privacy.md

----
-layout: default
-title: wristrax Privacy Policy
----

 # Privacy Policy

-**Last updated: March 24, 2026**
+**Last updated: May 21, 2026**

 Holger Schueler ("we", "us") built wristrax as a personal music sync tool for Plex.
 This policy explains what data wristrax handles and how.

 ## The Short Version

-wristrax does not collect, track, or transmit your personal data to us or any third party.
-Everything stays on your device.
+wristrax does not collect or transmit your personal data automatically.
+The only information we receive is what you choose to send us by email (see "Voluntary correspondence" below).
+Everything else stays on your device.

 ## Data Handling